heitorado/Rainmember/README.md

     - Good day to stay at home with a ice cream bucket and Netflix movies?
     - and more!
    - Also jokes and daily quotes.
 Developers are funny people, sometimes.
+   Those components are implemented by Android fragments, that are loaded dinamically on the dashboard, using the app shared preferences to determine whether or not the component is loaded.

 A **Basic mockup** of this app made with Figma [can be found here](https://www.figma.com/file/5KFdTomAKWkmaHEiahPYmx/Rainmember?node-id=0%3A1), also with a [prototype](https://www.figma.com/proto/5KFdTomAKWkmaHEiahPYmx/Rainmember?node-id=1%3A6&scaling=scale-down)